-My apologies for not covering Schedule HP, because I don’t have own house/home loan and hence I do not want to copy paste from somewhere.
+My apologies for not covering Schedule HP, because I don’t have own house/home loan and hence I do not want to copy-paste from somewhere.

 A note on ITR-4: It is a superset containing ITR-2, ITR-3 (Schedule IF for example) tabs and a few more tabs, Nature of Business, Balance Sheet, P & L, OI, QD and many more, but only a few are covered in this blog for brevity and due to lack of time.
 I am an engineer who started working on contract after I quit my company job.
-Hence I come under self-employed professional category.
+Hence I come under the self-employed professional category.
 Mine was relatively easier compared to how complicated it would get if most tabs in ITR-4 are applicable.
 Hence I think I am not qualified enough to write on entire ITR-4.
-I will summarize what I learnt in the following paragraphs.
+I will summarise what I learnt in the following paragraphs.

 Self-employed people are not eligible for many benefits, especially absence of HRA component increases tax liability.
 There is a section 80GG, under which one can avail maximum 2000 rupees per month.
 If you are having a business other than profession where you provide employment, you can claim many items as in P & L sheet as expenses (if you have receipts), and tax is computed after deducting these.
-An individual can only claim a few things like telephone connection, petrol, internet, if they are in individual’s name and ideally, paid by own account and not from spouse’s account J.
+An individual can only claim a few things like telephone connection, petrol, the internet if they are in individual’s name and ideally, paid by own account and not from spouse’s account J.

 Taxation: For professionals, the company which took them on contract cuts TDS at 10% and issues Form 16A instead of Form 16.
 Hence if the total taxable income crosses 10%, the individual has to pay advance tax every quarter of the financial year.
 Defaults can be paid as Self-assessment tax along with the interest.
 For self-employed businessmen, no TDS portion, they need to estimate the income and pay advance tax every quarter.
-Finally during the ITR filing they will claim the refund in case of excess tax paid.
+Finally, during the ITR filing, they will claim the refund in case of excess tax paid.

 This pretty much covers what I know and I will be happy to answer the questions on topics covered here.